curtischong/crowdmark-downloader/README.md

 sitting.
 If your computer goes to sleep, the script will be interrupted.

+This script does NOT download archived courses.
+Since I don't have archived courses on my Crowdmark I couldn't test this functionality.
+It shouldn't be hard to update the script though.

 ### Maintenance

 I will not be maintaining this repo because I just wanted to write this simple script in an afternoon to help with a